Dwarves and Black Elves

 Photo Credit: runar.hall

 Although the dwarves are less unequivocally benign than the bright elves, still they are more known individually than their light-filled cousins in Alfheim.
-The same is true for the black elves.
 Most of our stories introduce the wise craftsmen of Svartalfheim and Nidavellir as dwarves.
 There is, however, one brutal story, that names its tortured protagonist as the ‘Lord of Elves‘.
 Considering his mastery of metalwork and the vengeful and twisted nature of his story, we must conclude that this is no bright elf from the higher realms.
 He was surely an unfortunate denizen of the lower worlds.

 For those with a weak disposition, please skip the next section entirely.
 For those with the stomach to continue, the dark story of Volund and King Nidud is told in The Lay of Völund.